wpilibsuite/allwpilib/README.md

 The hal directory contains more C++ code meant to run on the roboRIO.
 HAL is an acronym for "Hardware Abstraction Layer", and it interfaces with the NI Libraries.
 The NI Libraries contain the low-level code for controlling devices on your robot.
 The NI Libraries are found in the ni-libraries folder.

-The styleguide directory contains the styleguide for C++ and Java code.
+The [styleguide repository](https://github.com/wpilibsuite/styleguide) contains our style guides for C++ and Java code.
 Anything submitted to the WPILib project needs to follow the code style guides outlined in there.
 For details about the style, please see the contributors document [here](CONTRIBUTING.md#coding-guidelines).

 # Contributing to WPILib